bbrookfield/node-alexa-server/README.md

 # alexa-server
-A modular [NodeJS](https://nodejs.org/en/) based server for your Amazon Echo
+A modular [NodeJS](https://nodejs.org/en/) based server for your Amazon Echo skills using the Alexa Skills Kit.

 ##Table of Contents
 * [Getting Started](#getting-started)